jonpugh/demo.lagoon.sh/README.md

         # Install/Reinstall and test in one command.
         lando ci

+## Scope & Tests

+To keep things manageable, the scope of this project will be defined by Gherkin syntax "Feature" files, that are also used for testing the functionality of the site.

+The *.feature files located in the [features](./features) folder are "Behat" tests that describe a user's behavior click by click.

+These feature files will be written before functionality is complete to provide a clear structure for what the requirements are.

 ## Composer Usage

 This is an instance of the Drupal Composer Drupal Project template.